 What is WARP?

 When you use WARP, your DNS queries are protected from snoopers using Cloudflare’s 1.1.1.1 DNS service.
 A layer of encryption is also added to secure your traffic from prying eyes on the internet.
-However, unlike traditional VPNs, WARP does not mask your IP address, which means you can’t use it to improve your privacy or stream geo-restricted content.
+However, unlike traditional VPNs, WARP does not mask your IP address, so you can’t use it to improve your privacy or stream geo-restricted content.

 What is a VPN?